New MiniBooNE excess interpretation using Pseudo-Hermitian neutrino oscillation: New MiniBooNE data analysis

-To revisit MiniBooNE data, a new method should be used for the following reasons \begin{itemize} \item Limitations of released data, since we don't have detailed expected events from each possible sources, but a total at each bin, \item Energy bins of $\nu _{\mu}$ are not the same as energy bins of $\nu _e$, \item For the pseudo Hermitian oscillations, the asymmetry of probabilities should be fully considered, \item No access to systematic uncertainties of the flux and detector. \end{itemize}
+\begin{romanlist}[(b)] \item Limitations of released data, as we do not have detailed expected events from each possible sources, but a total per bin, \item Energy bins of $\nu _{\mu}$ differ from those of $\nu _e$, \item In the case of pseudo-Hermitian oscillations, the asymmetry of probabilities should be fully accounted for, \item There is no access to the systematic uncertainties related to the flux and detector. \end{romanlist}

-In our analysis, we compare rather than event number directly, the event ratios between flavours where the difference in oscillation probabilities could contribute.
+In our analysis, we compare {flavour event ratios} rather than event number directly. {In flavour event ratios}, differences in oscillation probabilities can be more clearly observed.
 Firstly, the final number $N^f_{\alpha}$ of a specific neutrino ${\nu}_{\alpha}$ is calculated from initial numbers ($N^i_{\alpha}$, $N^i_{\beta}$) and can be expressed as

 where $P_{\alpha \beta}$ is the oscillation probability.
-Secondly, the ratio of the two flavours are given by
+Secondly, the final ratio of the two flavours at the detector are given by

 This ration can be further simplified to obtain

 Finally, the final ratio $R^f_{\alpha / \beta}$ between the number of neutrinos of two flavours is given by